Managing Critical Internet Resources

 emphasize that where a Registry Operator is appointed; the Registrars must also be accredited.

-TRR is currently at the stage of formalizing and finalizing the required procedures to engage the Registry, and ensure the Registrars are accredited.
-Given the sensitivity of the valuable service,the domain name is providing, TRR will continue to ensure that the required deliverables are delivered with due diligence and importantly, that does not cause online businesses interruptions.
+TRBR is currently at the stage of formalizing and finalizing the required procedures to engage the Registry, and ensure the Registrars are accredited.
+Given the sensitivity of the valuable service,the domain name is providing, TRBR will continue to ensure that the required deliverables are delivered with due diligence and importantly, that does not cause online businesses interruptions.

 The .vu ccTLD regulation has been finalized and gazette.
-With Mr. Davidson’s expert advice and guidance TRR is currently undertaking the list of the activities below.
+With Mr. Davidson’s expert advice and guidance TRBR is currently undertaking the list of the activities below.

 - consulting on the rules and policies of the .vu registration for both Registry and Registrar;

 -Formalizing the Registry’s principles and Responsibilities including operational procedures;

 -Consulting with the .vu service operator on the required actions going forward to transition period where required.

 Through the ongoing collaboration with the current registry, registrar service operator, it is anticipated that by end of 2017, there is identified Registry Operator and the accredited Registrars.Through this ongoing collaboration but independent decision making, we hope that the Internet community in Vanuatu and at large, will see more valuable benefits of the .vu service in the coming years.

 Keep following this page for more updates on the progress of the development of this deliverable.